RunestoneInteractive/thinkcspy/_sources/GeneralIntro/intro-TheWayoftheProgram.rst

 The Way of the Program
 ======================

+Blah, blah blah.
 The goal of this book is to teach you to think like a computer scientist.
 This way of thinking combines some of the best features of mathematics, engineering, and natural science.
 Like mathematicians, computer scientists use formal languages to denote ideas (specifically computations).
 Like engineers, they